The 13 Best Great Basin National Park Hikes

 The first time I ever visited Great Basin National Park was when I flew out to Lake Tahoe in California to meet up with my best friend for her bachelorette party.
 Afterward, our plan was to drive back to Colorado together on a mini road trip and take "The Loneliest Road in America" through Nevada so we could go visit Great Basin National Park.

 I'll be honest, I had never heard of Great Basin National Park before my friend suggested that we go there on our drive home.
 I guess that's not overly surprising because there are 62 national parks here in the states, and I definitely haven't seen them all yet.
-But visiting Great Basin gave me a pleasant surprise!
+But visiting Great Basin was a pleasant surprise!

 The Great Basin National Park is located in Nevada.